 Over 10 killed as heavy rains lash Andhra Pradesh; some districts plunged into darkness for more than 12 hours

+Over 15 killed, over 100 missing as heavy rains lash Andhra Pradesh; some districts plunged into darkness for more than 12 hours

 Indian Air Force and State Disaster Relief Force personnel have been rushed in to rescue people caught in the flash floods